Penetration Testing: how often should you test?

 Back

-The truth is, it’s very unlikely you’ll even get a strong answer from an organisation as to how frequently you should test.
+It’s unlikely you will get a strong answer from most organisations as to how frequently you should test.
 Even organisations like the NCSC, who offer guidance to UK businesses on how to stay secure, don’t give a direct answer to the question.
-However, they may comment on other businesses behaviour such as saying “it’s not uncommon for a year or more to elapse between penetration tests” before commenting that this is likely insufficient.
+However, they may comment on other businesses behaviour such as saying “it’s not uncommon for a year or more to elapse between penetration tests” before adding that this is likely insufficient.

-Therefore, if you’re not changing your systems very frequently, or if you’re a software company – you’re not releasing new versions of your software very often, then a slower testing cycle might be appropriate for your business.
+The opposite is also true: if you’re not changing your systems very frequently, or if you’re a software company and you’re not releasing new versions of your software very often, then a slower testing cycle might be appropriate for your business.
 Perhaps once per year for a relatively static company is just about right.

 But, if you’re releasing software with an agile lifecycle, or constantly improving your IT networks with new systems and features – then you need to be testing more frequently.
 It could be that a full assessment is needed twice per year, or even quarterly.

-However, just performing “full assessments” at this frequency might be somewhat inefficient.
-For example, a more intelligent approach could be to do a full “baseline” assessment once per year and then do change-based “on-going” assessments throughout the year.
+However, just performing “full assessments” at this frequency might be inefficient and expensive.
+A more intelligent approach could be to do a full “baseline” assessment once per year and then do change-based “on-going” assessments throughout the year.
 This could track your software release cycle, or it could be a smaller assessment after any major system change – such as the installation of a new firewall or major software rollout, to focus on the aspects of the system that have changed.

-In short, tying your security testing cycle to an arbitrary fixed cycle is ineffective – instead you should tie your testing schedule to the work your technical teams are conducting to ensure that any major change does not negatively impact your organisation’s security stance.
+In short, tying your security testing cycle to an arbitrary fixed cycle can be ineffective – instead you should tie your testing schedule to the work your technical teams are conducting to ensure that any major change does not negatively impact your organisation’s security stance.

 References